Affiq/Gamelog/CameraManipulation/Readme.md

 LocalScript (ClientSide)
 ```
 local CurrentCam = workspace.CurrentCamera        -- Get the clientside camera
+CurrentCam.Type = "Scriptable"                    -- Change the camera to scriptable mode

 local CameraStart = Instance.new("Part")          -- Create a new part in workspace to function as camera position
 CameraStart.Parent = workspace